kokushin/unitscss/README.md

 ## Installation

-UNITS itself can be downloaded from GitHub in clone or in ZIP format, or it can be downloaded via npm.
+UNITS itself can be downloaded from GitHub by cloning it or as a ZIP format, or you can download it via npm.

 ```
 $ git clone https://github.com/kokushin/units.git